secretkeylabs/wallet-connect/webapp/README.md

-Wallet Connect v2.0 for Stacks
+Wallet Connect for Stacks
 =================================

 The goal of this tutorial is to show the **minimal** approach to connect Wallet Connect (and Stacks) with your app.

-We won't be introducing "best practices" or anything "complicated" - just a single component with all that's necessary :)

 We'll take you through these steps:

-1. Create React app and remove unnecessary stuff
+1. Create React app
-3. Create Wallet Connect client
+2. Create the Wallet Connect client
-4. Establish Wallet Connect Session
+3. Establish a Wallet Connect Session
-5. Make some [Wallet](../wallet/README.md) calls via Wallet Connect
+4. Make wallet requests via Wallet Connect

-# Create React app and remove unnecessary stuff
+# Create React app

 1. Create a React project